Exploring the Power of 30,000 People

 In each of 11 regions across the United States, you will find a cohort of high-performing individuals in the field preparing to grow into broader leadership roles.
 Together, they are called the Field Development Group.

 The program is a partnership between regional business leadership and HR to help create a pipeline of leaders in customer-facing and internal areas like underwriting, sales and operations.
 They do this through a two-year, field-driven leadership development experience that includes classroom training, skill-building, e-learning and more.

-The first group of over 200 participants graduated from the program in 2020.
-The next wave of emerging leadership talent will start the program late this year or early next year, following a curriculum focused on subjects such as leadership practices, strategic thinking, inclusive leadership and how to build key business relationships.
+The first group of over 200 participants graduated from the program in 2020, following a curriculum focused on subjects such as leadership practices, strategic thinking, inclusive leadership and how to build key business relationships.

 “This experience was invaluable in all aspects,” says Christine, who helped lead the Field Development Group program in the Central Region.
 “The highlight for me was forming new relationships with the other members.
 I am very grateful for the opportunity to have been part of such an amazing program.”